nativeblocks/nbx/README.md

 # NBX

-A Go library to parse and convert the Nativeblocks eXchange (NBX) Domain-Specific Language (DSL) for describing UI frames, variables, blocks, slots, actions, and triggers to structured JSON, and vice versa.
+A Go library to parse and convert the Nativeblocks (NBX) format for describing UI frames, variables, blocks, slots, actions, and triggers to structured JSON.

 ## What is NBX?

+NBX lets you define UI screens, layouts, and their logic in two human-readable formats:

+- **DSL format** (`.nbx`) - A concise, code-like syntax
+- **XML format** (`.xml`) - A familiar XML-based syntax

-NBX lets you define UI screens, layouts, and their logic in a human-readable DSL text format, which can be converted to JSON for further processing (codegen, cross-platform, rendering).
-Conversion is bidirectional: NBX DSL ⇄ JSON.
+Both formats can be converted to JSON for further processing (codegen, cross-platform, rendering).
+Conversion is
+bidirectional: NBX DSL ⇄ JSON ⇄ XML.

 ---